Tauromachian/dotfiles/README.md

 # Automatize Linux Installations

 This is a development focused install script.
+I made this after the nth installation for **reasons**

 This script uses 3 package managers to automate Linux installations.